Brian Setzer

 Brian Robert Setzer (born April 10, 1959) is an American guitarist, singer, and songwriter.
 He found widespread success in the early 1980s with the 1950s-style rockabilly group Stray Cats, and returned to the music scene in the early 1990s with his swing revival band, the Brian Setzer Orchestra.
 In 1987, he made a cameo appearance as Eddie Cochran in the film La Bamba.

-In February 2025, Setzer shared that he has an autoimmune disease which prevented him from playing guitar.
-In November 2025, Setzer announced he was battling a "serious illness" which required cancellation of a cross-country tour of the United States.